 Rabbi Zekharya ben Avkilos said to them: “They will say that blemished animals are sacrificed on the altar!”

-The thought to kill him [Bar Kimtza] that he not go and report.
+They thought to kill him [Bar Kimtza] that he not go and report.

 Rabbi Zekharya said to them: “They will say that one who blemishes sanctified animals should be killed!”

-When the third day had arrived and they did not sacrifice them, he [the emissary] sent and said to the ruler: “The matter of the Judeans is the truth.”
+When the third day had arrived and they did not sacrifice them, he [the emissary] sent and said to the ruler: “The matter of the Judean is the truth.”

 Immediately, [the ruler] went up and destroyed the Temple.